-Started over 2 years ago by Cheryl Manning.
+Started almost 3 years ago by Cheryl Manning.

 I am a Chemistry and Earth/Space Science teacher.
 My degrees are in Geology and my MS focused on Geochemistry.
 I am currently seeking other people who have a similar teaching assignments and interests to collaborate on effort to integrate Earth Sciences into high school Chemistry courses.
 I am writing a proposal for the 2018 NSTA-Atlanta conference about ways to integrate the Earth & Space Sciences into Chemistry.
 Please let me know if you are interested in this effort.
 As the President of the National Earth Science Teachers Association, I would like to help those teachers are seeking resources to meet the challenges of teaching a more integrated NGSS curriculum.
 Thank you.
 Cheryl Manning

 Posted over 2 years ago